josipdosen/Josips-Boot-and-Recover/README.md

 # Systems and hardware used for testing

+These were all the systems used for testing to ensure that the Operating System works on wide variety of systems:

-Custom Gaming PC: Intel Core i5 9400F
+Custom Gaming PC (Desktop): Intel Core i5 9400F
+Acer Swift 3 (Laptop):
+Dell Latitude E5540 (Laptop):
+Dell Inspiron 560 (Desktop):
+Apple iMac Mid 2010 (Desktop):
+MSI Gaming GF63 Thin 9SCSR (Laptop):

 # Legal